stepzen-dev/examples/stepzen-with-shopify-agilitycms/README.md

 # StepZen modified Next.js Commerce

-This is a modified version of Next.js commerce designed as a proof-of-concept for combining Shopify's e-commerce platform with Agility CMS's headless CMS.
-Please read more about this example at the following blog post: [Tutorial: Building an eCommerce Solution with AgilityCMS, Shopify, and StepZen.
+This is a modified version of Next.js commerce for combining Shopify's e-commerce platform with Agility CMS's headless CMS.
+You can read more about this real-world example here: [Tutorial: Building an eCommerce Solution with AgilityCMS, Shopify, and StepZen.
 Part 2](https://agilitycms.com/resources/posts/tutorial-building-an-ecommerce-solution-with-agilitycms-shopify-and-stepzen)

 ## StepZen Features

 - Easily deployed to [Vercel](https://vercel.com/)
 - Custom StepZen query editor on localhost allows you to inspect and create queries quickly
 - Pre-connected to [Shopify](https://www.shopify.com/) and [Agility](https://agilitycms.com/) in one secure endpoint